 This module prepares students for the communication challenges that await them in the professional world.
-Topics covered may include professional networking strategies, career search materials, self-presentation and interview skills, process through which one makes social choices.
-Central to
+Topics covered may include professional networking strategies, career search materials, self-presentation and interview skills, and effective communication across all levels and functions of the workplace.